-IPCA finds police officer's shooting of man at Flaxmere Primary School 'justified'
+Police officer justified in shooting man armed with air gun at Flaxmere school - IPCA

-The Independent Police Conduct Authority has found an officer was justified in shooting at and wounding a man armed with an air pistol at Flaxmere Primary School.
+The Independent Police Conduct Authority has found an officer was justified in shooting and wounding a man armed with an air pistol at Flaxmere Primary School.

-The incident took place on the afternoon of December 17, 2019, when police went to the Flaxmere Primary School in response to a report of a man behaving in a threatening manner.
+On December 17, 2019, police went to the school in response to a report of a man on school grounds, Derek Timu, behaving in a threatening manner.

 The school was put in lockdown.

-The IPCA found that when the officers approached the man, he presented an air pistol from the front of his shorts and ran out of the school grounds, chased by three officers.
+The IPCA found that when the officers approached Timu, he presented an air pistol from the front of his shorts and ran out of the school grounds, chased by three officers.

-The man ran through a residential property and back into the school grounds onto the school netball court where the officers challenged him to drop his weapon.
+He ran through a residential property and back into the school grounds onto the school netball court where the officers challenged him to drop his weapon.

-When a police dog was released to apprehend the man, he again pulled the air pistol from the front of his shorts and appeared to chamber a round as two officers moved towards him.
+When a police dog was released to apprehend Timu, he again pulled the air pistol from the front of his shorts and appeared to chamber a round as two officers moved towards him.

-A third officer then fired one shot from his Bushmaster rifle at the man, wounding his arm and abdomen.
+A third officer then fired one shot from his Bushmaster rifle at Timu, wounding his arm and abdomen.

 He later required surgery.

+Timu, 31 at the time of sentencing, is currently serving a period of 18 months imprisonment after pleading guilty to a charge of unlawfully carrying an imitation firearm.

-Authority Chair Judge Colin Doherty said he accepted the officer genuinely believed the man could seriously hurt or kill his colleagues who were exposed from cover, and he fired the shot to defend them.
+Authority Chair Judge Colin Doherty said he accepted the officer genuinely believed Timu could seriously hurt or kill his colleagues who were exposed from cover, and he fired the shot to defend them.

 "The Authority also accepts the only other tactical option available to the officer in the circumstances was to either do nothing or continue to shout at the man to drop the weapon," Doherty said.